ck852/data_analysis_gui/README.md

 <img src="images/dual_analysis_plot.PNG" alt="dual_analysis_plot" width="800"/>

-### Background Subtraction **BETA**
+### Background Subtraction

 You can define a region from any current trace as the background region.
 The average current in this region will be calculated and subtracted from all current measurements in the sweep.
 This process repeats for all sweeps in the file.

 <img src="images/bg_sub_dialog.PNG" alt="bg_sub" width="550"/>

-### Ramp IV **BETA**
+### Ramp IV

 If your data uses ramp voltage protocols to measure IV relationships, you can use the "Ramp IV" option in the "Analysis" menu.
 First, set the cursors around the ramp.

 <img src="images/ramp_iv_setup.PNG" alt="ramp_iv_setup"/>

 Then you can define the voltage range you are analyzing.
 The script will find the closest measured voltages within your analysis range and extract the current measurements at those time points.
-It will do this for all sweeps or a selection of sweeps. **This has not been quantitatively tested yet and I highly advise validating against a known data set first.**
+It will do this for all sweeps or a selection of sweeps.

 <img src="images/ramp_analysis.PNG" alt="ramp_analysis"/>

-Better screenshot pending

-### Dose-Response **BETA**
+### Dose-Response

 Click the "Add Range" buttons then click the plot to add them.
-This is meant for time vs current output files by the main window.
-The multi-file analysis lets you make a Prism-ready summary dataset for several files that have the same concentration range.
-Has not been extensively validated but matches excel-calculated results in tests.
+This is meant for time vs. current output files by the main window.
+This window can be used to extract average/peak values from time ranges of interest over the duration of a recording, such as the average steady-state current during application of a drug.

-### Sweep Extraction **BETA**
+### Sweep Extraction

 Access from the Analysis menu.
 Load a file in the main window first.
-Has not been extensively validated but matches Clampfit results in tests.
+Users can also extract the currently displayed sweep from main window.

 ## Validation